A Nautical Metaphor for Weary Investors

 Both ships are caught off guard.
 The crews are concerned.
 Passengers are thrown overboard.
 A sense of panic races through the remaining passengers.
 Arriving in Honolulu on time is no longer an option.

-This is the current market reality: The headwind impact all market segments, supply of product, healthcare, transportation, and tourism.
+This is the current market reality: The headwind impacts all market segments, supply of product, healthcare, transportation, and tourism.
 Economic growth will slow.
 The March, June, and September quarters will fall short of original expectations.
 The largest companies will be affected first, which means fewer people traveling, eating in restaurants, and visiting fitness centers.
 In turn, smaller companies will be impacted.

 The captains of both ships are forced to shift to survival mode, change course and head in different directions in an effort to find safety.
 The market ship turns back for the long journey to the mainland.
 The large-cap tech ship turns north looking for closer, calmer waters.

-Neither captain knows when the storm will end, but they both know that eventually, the sun will come out, the waves will recede and they will resume the voyage to Honolulu.
+Neither captain knows when the storm will end, but they both know that eventually, the sun will come out, the waves will recede, and they will resume the voyage to Honolulu.

 The large-cap tech ship is better positioned, with a shorter trip to Honolulu.
 Once conditions normalize, the boat that was leading will likely resume its leadership position.
 Both crews must handle similarly adverse conditions, but leaders outperform in both adverse and in normal conditions.